 A piece of graph paper in rectangular coordinates consists of a grid of horizontal and vertical lines.
-These are the lines x = k and y = k, for evenly spaced values of k.
+These are the lines x=k and y=k, for evenly spaced values of k.
 Each vertical grid line consists of points that have the same x-coordinate, and each horizontal grid line is made up of points that have the same y-coordinate.
 The grid lines are benchmarks to help us locate points with specific rectangular coordinates.
 A piece of graph paper in polar coordinates consists of a grid of concentric circles and radial lines, as shown below.
-Each circle consists of points with the same r-coordinate; they are all the same distance from the pole.
-All points with the same θ -coordinate lie on one of the radial lines.
+Each circle consists of points with the same x-coordinate; they are all the same distance from the pole.
+All points with the same x-coordinates.
 This grid helps us locate points with specific polar coordinates.